RU-CS440-SUMMER2018/assignment1/README.md

 3. Client sends the hueristic function name as a **string**
 4. Client sends the path as an **intTupPairList**
 5. Client sends the expanded nodes as an **intTupPairList**

+## Extra Cedit

+To reuse information between repeated, chained searches in the same environment run the following before starting running a maze:

+    python3 $PRACSYS_PATH/python/remember.py

+This will not work for multiple enviornments.
+You must exit the server before running another maze.

+### Extra Credit Implementation

+1. Store paths in a list
+2. Search path list that contains start and goal nodes
+3. Create new path using the found path

+Our implementation is in `remember.py` and is called by `search.py`